naderalfakesh/naderalfakesh/README.md

 ### Hello My name is Nader Alfakesh 👋

-I work as a frontend developer for a SAAS startup in Istanbul, Turkey.
+I work as a frontend developer focused on react native based in Istanbul, Turkey.
 I have a passion for programing especially frontend development, Recently I am focused on mobile development with react native and I love it.
 I am trying to get more involved in open source community hoping that I can add real value to inspiring projects.